Invosy - More cashflow

 Target group

-1. Study your current customers:
+1. Research your current customers

-– Who has already purchased your product or service?
+- Who has already bought your commodities?

 3. Where do your customers live?

-4. Request feedback and analyze it
+4. Ask for feedback and analyse it

-5. Study the target groups of your competitors:
+5. Examine the target groups of competitors

 - Could your competitor's target groups also be your target groups?